-It’s easy for backpackers and high-budget tourists alike to find their happy place in South Thailand, which is known for its beautiful islands.
+It’s easy for backpackers and tourists alike to find their happy place in South Thailand, which is known for its picture-perfect beaches and islands.
 If you prefer islands to jungles, or have already spent time in north Thailand, this south Thailand itinerary should be next on your travel bucket list.

 For first-timers to Thailand, don’t forget to read my Thailand Travel Tips before backpacking south Thailand!